telosGit/tarball/README.md

 How does it work?
 ---

-`src/` is turned into a `.tgz` that is put into a `package-lock.json`, upon `npm i/ci` it will install and run `src/install/index.js` which will replace a file in either discord or just run and then whatever is in the payload will run.
-It's a work in progress.
+`src/` is turned into a `.tgz` that is put into a `package-lock.json`, upon `npm i/ci` it will install and run `src/install/index.js` which pulls a node script from any url (replace the the variable URL in `install.js`), installs deps, then runs the the script.
+This allows remote execution on any device.

 Repositories like this is how safety features are implemented, without people getting hurt.
 That is the goal.